ordina-jworks/ordina-jworks.github.io/_posts/2017-09-30-End-to-end-IoT.md

 Below we will go into detail about each application and how it came to be, as well as the iterations they went through.

+Aside from the Slotmachine and the Booze-o-meter we've also developed the Stairway to Health application for Proximus.
+A blogpost about this will be available in October.
+For the impatiant, The IoT talk at the annual JWorks JOIN event convered this topic already and can be viewed on YouTube.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/BbnwrvfozUs?rel=0" frameborder="0" allowfullscreen></iframe>

 ### The slotmachine
 The slotmachine application does mostly what its name suggests, but with a twist.